-- Accessibility we improve play area accessibility and promote equal access to play wherever possible, including whenever sites are refurbished and equipment, gates and surfacing are replaced. - Online information to review and update play area information on our public web pages to assist people in locating facilities near to them or that meet specific needs. - Succession planning optimising apprenticeship opportunities for new staff to learn alongside experienced inspectors to pass on skills and knowledge and ensure service continuity. - Commercialisation development there is potential to expand our commercial play inspections service.
+- Accessibility we improve play area accessibility and promote equal access to play wherever possible, including whenever sites are refurbished and equipment, gates and surfacing are replaced. - Online information to review and update play area information on our public web pages to assist people in locating facilities near to them or that meet specific needs. - to learn alongside experienced inspectors to pass on skills and knowledge and ensure service continuity. - Commercialisation development there is potential to expand our commercial play inspections service.